caroso1222/carlos-roso-gatsby/content/blog/the-ultimate-checklist-to-the-full-stack-interview-project/index.md

 <div class="divider"></div>

-Let me know in Twitter if you have been asked more things in these kind of interviews.
+Let me know on [Twitter](https://twitter.com/caroso1222) if you have gone through these interviews.